cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Data discovery

-A `tematres` server can hold different representations of formalized knowledge like a thesaurus or even an ontology of a project.
 The `rbefdata` package supports exploiting a `tematres` vocabulary server via the `rtematres` package.
 We can find terms and relations as well as we can display their descriptions in `rbefdata`.
 This can be used to improve the exploration of datasets.
 For example looking for datasets that deal with "plant organs" we can display the definition of that term first (box below).
 Then we ask the `BEFdata` platform for datasets that are tagged with that term and we get back a few datasets.
 In a next step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we find "leaf",  "root", "twig" as well as plural forms.
 We use the narrower keywords to query the `BEFdata` server again for datasets associated with them and get back all datasets associated with the narrower terms.
 This can be used the other way around as well to restrict the datasets we get back to higher order terms with `bef.tematres.api(task = "fetchUp", "plant organ")`.

 ```r